xyliatgithub/IntroInfoSec-2025/lab3/README.md

 # Lab Assignment 3

-In this lab assignment, you will need to complete the RSA Public-Key Encryption and Signature Lab module of the SEED Lab Ubuntu 20.04 VM for Intel users and Ubuntu 22.04 for Apple Silicon users.
+This lab assignment will complete the RSA Public-Key Encryption and Signature Lab module of the SEED Lab Ubuntu 20.04 VM for Intel users and Ubuntu 22.04 for Apple Silicon users.
 The learning objective of this lab is for students to gain the first-hand experience on the RSA algorithm and the X.509 digital certificate.
 Coding experience is recommended, so you might want to work with someone with programming backgrounds.

 ## Environment Setup